aesalazar/AsteroidsWasm/readme.md

 All applications are written in Visual Studio and can be launch simply by doing `Debug -> Start New Instance`.
 All are fully functional in terms of sound and keyboard support.

-Note that the Blazor, WinForms .NET 7 and Wpf .NET 7 projects require Visual Studio 2022 or the latest Visual Studio Code to edit and compile; otherwise it can be done via Command Line.
+Note that all projects in this repository were updated using Visual Studio 2022 but should be editable in the latest Visual Studio Code; otherwise it can be done via Command Line.

-Performance varies among the technologies with WinForms in .NET 7 being the clear winner for desktop and Firefox for Blazor/Web.
-Wpf in .NET 7 is a close second for desktop, however, the UWP app is also quite fast and has better sound support in that more then one can play at a time, out of the box.
-The new MAUI app is also quite fast and maybe even the fastest but would require a more scientific analysis to really make the call.
+Performance is getting fairly close between the different platforms as they continue to improve.
+For desktop, MAUI is smooth for game place and sounds play well.
+But an intresting note is that the Desktop Electron app also plays quite well.

+One really interesting comparison to make is the differene between .net 8 and .net framewwork 4.8 when running the WinForms and WPF applications.
+The performance difference is very dramatic with the framework versions being almost unplayable.

-## .NET 7 Notes
+## .NET 8 Notes

-All .NET 7 applications including Blazor are tested on version `7.0.306` of the SDK so remember to have it installed.
+All .NET 8 applications including Blazor are tested on version `8.0.100` of the SDK so remember to have it installed.
 You can check what versions are installed (you can have multiple) by entering in a command prompt:

 `dotnet --info` or `dotnet --version`